 What is Sambar?

 To make sambar, Split pigeon peas ( tur dal ) or lentils are cooked with unique spice blend called sambar powder.
 Tamarind extract adds a unique tangy flavors to this chowder like preparation.

 HOW TO MAKE HOMEMADE SAMBAR POWDER

 Sambar powder is easily available on Amazon or any Indian grocery store.
-Here’s quick recipe to make it at home.
+Adding my Amazon Affiliate Link for my favorite Sambhar Powder in case you want to order it from the amazon.
+If you want to make it at home, here’s the recipe.

 - 2 tablespoon channa dal (skinned split bengal gram)

 - 1 tablespoon urad dal (skinned split black gram)

 - 4-5 dried red chilies (or more to taste)